aphiria/aphiria/README.md

 <h2 id="parameter-resolution">Parameter Resolution</h2>

 Your controller methods will frequently need to do things like deserialize the request body or read route/query string values.
-Opulence simplifies this process enormously by allowing your method signatures to be expressive.
+Aphiria simplifies this process enormously by allowing your method signatures to be expressive.

 <h3 id="request-body-parameters">Request Bodies</h3>